 - Billions of people get gastroenteritis each year, experts say

-- The cause is usually a virus, but in other cases bacteria, parasites can be blamed
+- The cause is usually a virus, but in other cases bacteria or parasites to blame

 - Symptoms generally pass in a few days but could last up to 10 days